SEO BLOG

 If you own the website, you can skip over to step 5.

-But, if you are conducting the audit on behalf of a company, it’s time to present your findings and a new content strategy.
+However, if you’re conducting the audit on behalf of a company, it’s time to present your findings and a new content strategy.

 A content audit report tells the story of what you discovered, written in great detail so that the reader understands the context.